 Which Universal Park is Better for Kids?

-This is a widely debated topic, which is a great thing for everyone planning to book a vacation!
-It means that both Universal Studios and Islands of Adventure have a variety of activities for kids, and both are great options.
-The best park for your child depends on their height, because some rides in both parks have height restrictions that could limit their options.
+Choosing between Universal Studios and Islands of Adventure for kids can be challenging as both parks offer unique experiences.
+The best park for your child depends on their height because some rides in both parks have height restrictions that could limit their options.

 Some argue that Universal Studios is better for kids because of the wide variety of shows and experiences that it offers.
 These performances and exhibits let parents take their kids from one amazing experience to the next, without having to worry about being rejected on a ride for not meeting the height requirement.
 Also, if your child is ready to move on from the shows, there are some great rides to try!
 Some good rides for kids at Universal include: